BronzGreen-Honest-Power/LemiTree/1. H - Human Individual/2. Having - Resources - Means to Live/2.4 Health/4.2 Mental Health/_2. Goal Setting/999 Archive/998 Scientific Sources/Scientific Sources.md

 Yarygin, O. N., Korostelev, A. A., Akhmetov, L. G., & Maseleno, A. (2019).
 Modeling of competence as a tool of goal setting for education in modern society.
 International Journal of Recent Technology and Engineering (IJRTE), 7(6S5), 78-86.

-Zimmerman, B. J., Bandura, A., & Martinez-Pons, M. (1992).
-Self-motivation for academic attainment: The role of self-efficacy beliefs and personal goal setting.
-American educational research journal, 29(3), 663-676.